nutanix-japan/nai-llm/docs/infra/infra_nkp.md

     sudo mv nkp /usr/local/bin/
     ```

 11. Verify the ``nkp`` binary is installed correctly.
-Ensure that the version is 2.12.0
+Ensure the version is latest

+    !!! note

+        At the time of writing this lab nkp version is v2.12.0

     === "Command"